Network

 Every Networkable object needs to implement the update method.
 In the update method a fresh copy from the server is given as parameter and should be used to copy over relevant values to the client-side object.

 Properties which are marked @Transient are not serialized and therefore not available on the client-side copy of a object from the server.
-If those properties need to be synced anyway they should be returned in a serializable form in an overwrite of the getAdditionalUpdateData() method.
+If those properties need to be synced anyway, they should be returned in a serializable form in an overwrite of the getAdditionalUpdateData() method.
 This method is called on the server at the serialization and the results are transmitted next to the object.
 The transmitted result of the getAdditionalUpdateData() function is another parameter of the update function.
 Special attention has to be paid to parent classes which might also have additional data.
-This data has to be handled manually in the overriding methods.
+These data have to be handled manually in the overriding methods.

 References to other Networkable objects besides parent/child relations of the scene graph and node/attribute relations can't be synced automatically.
 For those the Networkable.networkID needs to be saved as additional data on the server side and resolved in the update method with the getNetworkable lambda parameter.